 A: Since starting this blog a few years ago, we have both been through a few cameras, so you will see a variety of photo styles in our posts.
-Currently Sara uses a Canon EOS 40D 50mm 1.8 lens.
-She also loves her Tamron 17-50mm lens.
-Kate used to use a Panasonic Lumix DMC-FH22, but starting April 2011, she began using a Canon Rebel T1i and she loves her 50 mm lens.
+Currently Sara uses a Canon EOS 5D Mark III Kate used to use a Canon Rebel T1i , and now has a Canon 7D and loves it.
+She also loves her 50 mm lens.
 We both use natural light when possible, but we love our Lowell Ego lights when natural light isn’t available.

 Q: I’d like to post one of your recipes on my blog, is that okay?
 Can I use your photographs?

 A: We’re always thrilled when people like our recipes enough to share them!
 If possible, we prefer that you take your own photographs, but if needed, you are welcome to use ours as long as our site is clearly linked and your blog post states that the photograph came from our site.
 We don’t mind if you share our recipes, but we do require that you clearly link back to us.

 Q: I’d like to buy your cook book, where can I find it?

 A: Our book is available online and in-store at all Deseret Book Stores.
 You can also find it at selected Costco, Sam’s Club, and Walmart stores, as well as on-line at Amazon and both on-line and in-store at Barnes and Noble.
 You can always request it at your favorite bookstore as well.

 Q: There’s something wrong with my book.
 Or my book hasn’t arrived yet.
 Can you fix it?

 A. Contact the store/person/vendor that you bought the book from–I promise, they’ll be more helpful than we can possibly be.

 Q: Are you both Mormon?
 What does that mean?